Payne325/Talks/bongosero/RustCPP Cardiff/CardiffRustCPPTalk.md

 - Detect Facial landmarks using HOGs (Histogram of Oriented Gradients)
    - The idea is that feature descriptors can be extracted from an image, and these descriptors are derived from the distribution in intensity gradients within the image.
-   - The intensity gradient being a directional change in color intensity for a neighbourhood of pixels in an image.
+   - The intensity gradient being a directional change in colour intensity for a neighbourhood of pixels in an image.
 A descriptor is a concatenation of these.
    - Descriptors are passed through some machine learned model to find the key facial landmarks (using H.O.Gs is fairly agnostic with regards to the model type)
-   - I believe that Support-Vector Machines were the first model used when H.O.G. facial detection although I've lost the link to whever I read that, so citation needed.
+   - I believe that Support-Vector Machines were the first model used when H.O.G. facial detection although I've lost the link to wherever I read that, so citation needed.

    - Dlib has provided this functionality for many years and is known to work
-   - Unoffical rust libraries exist, but this just provides bindings, user has to install dlib
+   - Unofficial rust libraries exist, but this just provides bindings, user has to install dlib
    - I had just come through the opencv set up at this point, so was eager to find a solution that didn't involve more libraries.

 - Describe Haar-Feature classifier approach
    - I discovered this after implementing the DNN approach, so did not consider this at the time.
-   - A predefined kernel/small matrix called a Haar-feature is applied across an image to detect the liklihood that some facial feature is within a particular subsection/window of the image.
+   - A predefined kernel/small matrix called a Haar-feature is applied across an image to detect the likelihood that some facial feature is within a particular subsection/window of the image.
    - Haar-features are used to detect lines and edges where a face would contrast locally between a darker and lighter areas.
 E.g. eyes vs bridge of the nose.
    - A Haar-feature classifier is a program constructed to group Haar-features into different stages and apply each stage to a window.
 If a stage fails, then the window is no longer considered for further evaluation.
 A window that passes all stages contains a facial landmark of some sort.

    - This is very fast, but from my reading it only works well for faces facing directly front.
    - OpenCV provides Haar-cascade Detection via its interface and even provides a weights file within its release files.
-   - If I revist this project, I'd like to experiment with a Harr-feature based implementation of the face tracker.
+   - If I revisit this project, I'd like to experiment with a Harr-feature based implementation of the face tracker.

 - Describe DNN approach
    - I'll admit to some bias for this approach, I had used it before with Python when first experimenting with OpenCV a few years ago